Uch: Geography

-Uch is located 84 km away from Bahawalpur.
+Uch Sharif is located 84 km away from Bahawalpur.
 Formerly located at the confluence of the Indus and Chenab rivers, the river shifted course, and is now 25 mi from that confluence, which has moved to Mithankot.
 The city now lies on a large Alluvial plain near south of the Chenab river.
 To the southeast lay the vast expanses of the Cholistan Desert.

+Uch Sharif is located at an elevation of 113 meters above sea level.
+Latitude of 29.23895° or 29° 14' 20" north and longitude 71.06148° or 71° 3' 41" east.

 Cityscape

-Uch has retained much of its historic urban fabric intact.
+Uch Sharif has retained much of its historic urban fabric intact.
 The historic town is divided into three localities: Uch Bukhari, named for the saints from Bukhara, Uch Gilani (or Uch Jilani), named for the saints from Persia, and Uch Mughlia, named for the descendants of Mongol invaders who had settled in that quarter.
 Monuments are scattered throughout the city, and are connected by narrow lanes and winding bazaars.
 The most notable collection, called the Uch Monument Complex, is located at the old city's western edge.
 The old core is next to a large field used as a mela ground, or fair ground for urs festivals dedicated to the town's saints.